BAMresearch/ctsimu-artist-module/docs/detector.md

 ### Constructor

-* `constructor { { name "Detector" } { id "D" } }`
+* `constructor { { name "CTSimU_Detector" } { id "D" } }`

 	A name for the detector can be passed as an argument to the constructor.
 Useful for debugging, because it appears in error messages as well.
-Usually, `"Detector"` is fine.
 The `id` designates aRTist's identifier for the object (to find it in the part list).

 ### General

 * `initialize { material_manager { SDD 1000 } { current 1 } }` — Necessary initialization after constructing, when the detector object shall be used fully (not just as a geometrical object).
 The `SDD` and X-ray tube `current` refer to the conditions at frame zero, and are stored by the detector if a re-calculation of gray value characteristics becomes necessary.
 The initial frame-zero parameters are kept because the imin/imax method gives the minimum and maximum gray values for free-beam conditions in frame zero.
-* `reset { }` — Reset detector to standard settings.
+* `reset` — Reset detector to standard settings.
 Deletes all previously defined drifts, etc. Called internally before a new detector definition is loaded from a JSON file.
 * `set_in_aRTist { xray_kV }` — Set up the detector parameters in aRTist, possibly generate characteristics curves.
 The parameter `xray_kV` should give the maximum X-ray tube acceleration voltage in kV (or, photon energy in keV).
 This information is used to only compute the detector's sensitivity for a range that actually occurs in the simulation.
 * `generate { SDD xray_source_current xray_kV }` — Generate a detector dictionary for aRTist.
 Input parameters:
 	- `SDD`: source-detector distance at frame zero.